mathbraga/Simple_Web_Store/README.md

 ```

 ## Issues
-Updates to the database do not take effect immediately on the application (like adding an order).
+**1. (Currently investigating)** Updates to the database do not take effect immediately on the application (like adding an order).
 For the application to update after a
 successfull db operation, you must shutdown then restart the server (Step 3). **You do not need to restart the frontend, just the server.**